2009 Forbes 200 Best Small Companies

 - Immediately exclude financials (outside circle of competence)

-- Run the companies through the investment spreadsheet with the PE as the growth rate, but capped at 15%.
+- Run the companies through the investment analyzer with the PE as the growth rate, but capped at 15%.
 The selected companies shall exhibit;

 – Positive, consistent and growing cash flows.